WoutDeleu/WoutDeleu/README.md

 ### About Me
 🔍 I'm an 🧠 analytical thinker, 🧩 problem solver, a 🚀 tech enthusiast, and sport fanatic 🏸🏃‍♂️🏊‍♂️.
 If you've stumbled upon this corner of the internet, you'll get to know a bit about the things I'm passionate about and the projects I love to tinker with.
 Let's dive in!

-📊 Analytical: I once made it to the finals of the Cybersecurity Challenge Belgium, which is like the World Cup for cybersecurity enthusiasts!
+📊 Analytical: I once made it to the finals of the Cybersecurity Challenge Belgium!
 It was a thrilling journey, testing my analytical and problem-solving skills.
 At university, I aced subjects that revolved around algorithms, and I genuinely enjoyed cracking complex problems. 🤓

 📂 Structured: Order and structure are not just keywords in my code.
 Whether it's organizing my projects, planning my day, or keeping things neat and tidy, I strive for consistency and uniformity.
 This quality shines through in my code and my daily life. 🗂️